helium/HIP/0065-vendor-token-lockup.md

 To keep the scheme practical, deposits must be made in advance and must be made in batches of ~~1_000 HNT\*~~ \*_\*\*10,000 Hotspots minimum.
-Manufacturers whose approval pre-dates the deposit scheme will be required to make a one-time catch-up deposit of 1 HNT_ for every hotspot they have already deployed, capping at 10_000 HNT\* total.
+Manufacturers whose approval pre-dates the deposit scheme will be required to make a one-time catch-up deposit of 1 HNT_ for every Hotspot they have already deployed, capping at 10_000 HNT\* total.

 To keep the deposit scheme effective, manufacturers must make deposits in step with their onboarding